McLaren MP4-21

-The McLaren MP4-21 is a Formula One car that competed in the 2006 Formula One season.
-It was driven initially by Kimi Raikkonen and Juan Pablo Montoya.
+The McLaren MP4-21 was the car with which the McLaren team competed in the 2006 Formula One World Championship.
+It was driven initially by Kimi Räikkönen and Juan Pablo Montoya.
 After ten races, reserve driver Pedro de la Rosa took over Montoya's race seat.
 Gary Paffett was also a test driver for the MP4-21.
+The MP4-21 was the first V8-engined McLaren Formula One car since McLaren MP4/8 in 1993.

 Future World Champion Lewis Hamilton drove the MP4-21 in his first official Formula One test in September, 2006 prior to joining McLaren for 2007.